 I had to arrange for old tiles which would go into the concrete.
 The technology called 'filler slab' technology consisted of placing filler material, in this case, used/old Mangalore clay tiles in the concrete which ensured better heat insulation, lesser quantity of concrete, steel and cement, without affecting its structural strength and reduced the cost by as much as 25% due to the reduced use of cement & steel.
 The old tiles were procured at prices varying from Rs.
 2 to Rs.
 4 per piece.
 The tiles were thereafter pressure cleaned using water @ Rs.
 3.25 to 3.5 per tile resulting in the cost of an old refurbished tile, which is as good as new or in fact better than a new tile @ Rs.
 6-7.5 per tile as against the cost of Rs.
 16-18 for a new tile.
 Better, because the quality of tiles of yore is difficult to replicate in a new tile due to the poor workmanship and quality of clay.
 It also makes good economic sense to use old tiles in the filler slab, failing which the cost advantage of a filler slab may be neutralised to a great extent by the use of new tiles.

-The fresh bare filler earth slab roof with all the
+The fresh bare filler earth slab roof with all the tiles visible from the bottom.
+The bare wall without 'pointing' is visible on the far wall. |

 The finished filler earth slab with only chosen tiles visible to create a pattern.
-You can also choose to not show any tiles.
+You can also choose to not show any tiles. |

 The space in between the steel rods is where the tiles are placed.
+See the concealed beam for extra strength. |

 The concreting truss work was done by Mr. Rameshan.
 He suffered a tragedy during the construction losing his wife to a rare disease which bled him financially.
 What was endearing was the support extended by the extended COSTFORD family, both emotionally and financially, to him during the crisis.
 I feel that the empathy for nature and the environment reflected in the construction methods also rubs of on the people involved and I can say that but for very rare exceptions, most people associated with COSTFORD are well mannered and easy to deal with, which is a lot when you are dealing with a Mallu.
 COSTFORD works like a family and Mr. Biju, as the head of the team at COSTFORD Kottayam chapter is the lynchpin, running it very efficiently and whilst he is very demanding with the team, also looks after their interests.
 The only issue, as I see it, is that the entire team is driven by one individual and it all revolves around him.
 Mr. Biju regularly visited the site to check on the progress and crucial work such as the concreting would be done only after he had checked and ensured that the preparation was as mandated.
 He was always available for advice, suggestions and ideas.